Benkert History, Family Crest & Coats of Arms

 Early History of the Benkert family

-Another 178 words (13 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benkert History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Benkert research.
+Another 57 words (4 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benkert History in all our PDF Extended History products and printed products wherever possible.

 Benkert Spelling Variations